talkowski-lab/dsmap/WGS/cohorts/README.md

 Sample exclusion criteria:
 *  Retained 3,202 samples from five superpopulations (AFR, AMR, EAS, EUR, SAS) with at least 100 samples per population
-*  Excluded NNN children from parent-child trios, retaining NNN unrelated samples
+*  Excluded 612 children from parent-child trios, retaining 2,590 unrelated samples

 Variant filtering criteria:
 *  Biallelic deletions or duplications
 *  Autosomal
 *  VCF `FILTER` = `PASS`
 *  Maximum 1% allele frequency in each of the five superpopulations
-*  Non-null genotypes present in >90% of all samples ()
+*  Non-null genotypes present in >90% of all samples (>2,331/2,590)
 *  Minimum `QUAL` score of 100
 *  Appears in Hardy-Weinberg Equilibrium (_P_ > 0.01 from H-W chi-squared test)